borgar90/portfolio-bot/README.md

 - Uses OpenAI GPT-4o-mini for natural, context-aware responses
 - Trained on your LinkedIn profile and personal summary
 - Maintains professional tone while being engaging
+- Mirrors the visitor's language automatically and defaults to Norwegian when uncertain

 ### Lead Capture System
 - Automatically detects when visitors want to connect